plating, anodizing, & finishing Q&As since 1989

 - Fremont, Ohio, U.S.A.

-Almost anytime you see reference to 'salt spray' in corrosion tests it means Condensing Salt Fog and, yes, the fogging in ASTM B117 [affil. link to spec at Techstreet] is continuous.
+Almost anytime you see reference to 'salt spray' in corrosion tests it means Condensing Salt Fog and, yes, the fogging in ASTM B117 [affil link] is continuous.
 That method contains a specification for salt.
 Your samples would be placed in a purpose-built cabinet where they would be in the path of condensing salt fog as it responds to gravity.
 For your minimum needs you might consider a lab corrosion testing service.

 - Chicago, Illinois, USA